 - Explore the great Cathedral of Aquileia

-We arrive in Bologna and drive to Concordia Sagittaria.
+We arrive in Venice and drive to Concordia Sagittaria.
 Here we will visit the excavations of the Apostolic Basilica before travelling onwards to our hotel in Grado.

 Aquileia was one of the greatest cities of the Roman world, sometimes known as the ‘gatekeeper of Italy’ due to its strategic position.
 Its fame was the reason for its fall as it was sacked by Atilla the Hun during his invasion of Italy.
 We explore the Cathedral and mosaics found under the campanile and walk along the ruins of the riverine port to the early Christian museum at Monastero.
 We spend the afternoon viewing the superb collections in the National Archaeological Museum.